postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## Send Monitor run results in Microsoft Power Automate

 Postman Monitors enable you to run your collections on a schedule with no manual intervention.
 With the Microsoft Power Automate integration, you can use those results by connecting to other available services.

-To send monitor run results to Microsoft Power Automate, do the following:

 1. Select **Add Integration**.
 1. On the **Monitor Run Results** page, select the monitor you want to send to Microsoft Power Automate.